Caio Borralho

 Caio Vinícius Silva Borralho (born January 16, 1993) is a Brazilian professional mixed martial artist who currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
-As of September 30, 2025, he is #7 in the UFC middleweight rankings.
+As of June 20, 2026, he is #6 in the Meta UFC middleweight rankings.

 Background

 Caio Borralho was born January 16, 1993 in São Luís, Maranhão.
 His grandfather was a math teacher and, inspired by him, Borralho started tutoring at 15 years old in math and chemistry.

 After graduation, Borralho went to the Universidade Federal do Maranhão (UFMA) to study industrial chemistry.
 During his university years, he was offered an internship opportunity at Brazilian brewery giant Ambev; he would reject this offer, and would ultimately drop out from university as he became passionate about pursuing a career in MMA sometime in 2014.

 Borralho first started training mixed martial arts around the age of eighteen years old, but his very first MMA fight occurred in 2014, when he was around twenty-one years old as an amateur, at Dojô James Adler, located in the metropolitan city of São Luís, Maranhão.

 Before MMA, Borralho dabbled in other types of martial arts.
 His very first journey into the world of martial arts came when he was six years old with grappling arts like judo, with Sensei Emílio Moreira serving as his very first mentor.
 In judo he has won multiple championships at state (Maranhão) and national levels.

 After losing to an opponent in a Judo tournament via armlock, Borralho's Sensei Emílio Moreira directed him to train in jiu-jitsu in order to enrich his judo skills.
 Not long after Borralho also began training in Muay Thai, but he opted out of these martial arts (judo and Muay Thai) in 2014 to pursue a pro career in MMA, as he moved out from his native town of São Luís to the city of São Paulo.
 Eventually, he started his own MMA team Fighting Nerds with his coach Pablo Sucupira.